Natural Language Statistical Features of LSTM-generated Texts: Experiments

 \subsection{Creativity and Authorship Attribution}

-In order to assess the degree of plagiarism (and, thus, of creativity) of the generative models, we measured the length of the Longest Common Subsequence (LCS) between the artificial texts and the training corpus.
-As for the texts generated by Markov models, not surprisingly the length of the LCS rapidly grows with the order of the model, going from a value of 19 for order 2, up to 73 and 125 for order 10 and 12, respectively.
-For LSTM networks, the length of the LCS instead results to be lower, with values comprised between 40 and 60 when the temperature is in the range between 0.4 and 1.2.
-For smaller and larger temperatures, the value of the LCS is clearly smaller, since the generated texts have a much less realistic structure, and it is hence less probable to encounter patterns that are identical to the original.
-In order to better position the aforementioned values with regards to a sort of self-plagiarism that could be encountered in a subset of the works in the training corpus, we also computed the length of the LCS of the novel ``Oliver Twist'' with respect to a collection made up of five other novels by Dickens:\footnote{These were: David Copperfield, A Tale of Two Cities, Bleak House, Great Expectations, Hard Times.} the length of the LCS in this case resulted to be 45 characters.
+To assess the degree of plagiarism (and, thus, of creativity) of our models, we measured the length of the Longest Common Subsequence (LCS) between the artificial texts and the training corpus.
+As for Markov texts, not surprisingly the length of the LCS rapidly grows with the order of the model, from a value of 19 for order 2, up to 73 and 125 for order 10 and 12, respectively.
+For LSTMs, the length of the LCS instead results to be lower, with values comprised between 40 and 60 when $T$ is in the range between 0.4 and 1.2.
+For smaller and larger temperatures, the LCS is clearly shorter, as the generated texts have a less realistic structure, thus it is less probable to encounter patterns identical to the original.
+As a comparison with what we could call a sort of self-plagiarism, encountered in a subset of the training corpus, we also computed the length of the LCS of the novel ``Oliver Twist'' with respect to five other novels by Dickens (David Copperfield, A Tale of Two Cities, Bleak House, Great Expectations, Hard Times): the LCS in this case resulted to be 45 characters long.